tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/readme.md

 # Tumeryk Proxy

 ## Overview
-Tumeryk Proxy is designed for secure interaction with LLMs and the Guard system.
-The two primary features are to interact with the model directly via the `chat` function and with the guard via `chat_guard` fucntion for a selected policy.
-Both of these functions can be found in the api client.
+Tumeryk Proxy is designed for secure interaction with LLMs and the Tumeryk Guard system.
+The two primary features are to interact with the model directly via the `chat` function and with the guard via the `chat_guard` function for a selected policy.
+Both of these functions can also be found in the API client.
 More information regarding usage can be found below under "Running Tumeryk Proxy API Client."

 ## Setup Instructions